 An Ola spokesperson also made a statement addressing this launch of emergency services.

 Meanwhile, other ride-hailing companies like Uber and Alyte have also enabled cab services for those who are in need.
 Alyte is offering free cab services to those who are affected by the pandemic in Hyderabad and the nearby areas.
-Joining hands with the state governments, both Uber and Ola are also commuting the medical professionals and state and central government workers.
+By joining the state governments, Uber and Ola are also commuting the medical professionals and state and central government workers.

 As everyone is trying to fight this mortal virus, we advise you to stay safe indoors.
 Please take precautions and stay healthy.